Why You Stop Breathing When You Type, And How Floating Can Help

-I noticed recently while using our Spire device, which monitors your breathing and tells you, well, when you’ve stopped.
-It would buzz like crazy at me any time I sat down to work at a computer to tell my that my regular breathing had slowed, or stopped entirely for 20 seconds at a time.
+I noticed recently while using our Spire device – which monitors your breathing and tells you, well, when you’ve stopped – that would buzz like crazy at me any time I sat down to work at a computer to tell my that my regular breathing had slowed, or stopped entirely for 20 seconds at a time.

 I couldn’t help but observe the posture differences between sitting at a desk and floating in microgravity.

 Desk: shoulders slumped forward, spine curved and compressed, head and neck craned downwards, ribcage collapsed, lungs and other organs squished.
 As the article says … it’s no mystery why we don’t breathe properly.

 Float tank: spine straight and lengthened from microgravity, shoulders relaxed back, chest open, lungs expanded, head dropped back and neck curved in the opposite direction, no pressure anywhere on the body.

 By the way, if you’d like to try out Spire, just let us know! (firstname.lastname@example.org) We’d be happy to order one for you at a discounted rate, or even rent it to you so you can try it out before you buy it.
 It’s a highly revealing little gadget.